• Skip to primary navigation

 At What Age Do Children Develop Perspective Taking?

-So how do children learning this important skill of taking another person’s perspective?
+So how do children learn this important skill of taking another person’s perspective?
 Researchers have long believed that this ability develops in most kids around 4 years of age.
 This video gives a great example of the difference between a 3 and 4-year-old in perspective taking ability (also called Theory of Mind):

 After viewing this video, it’s almost as if something magical happens between age 3 and 4 that helps kids learn this skill.
 In a sense, this is true.
 Children’s brains are constantly changing and making new circuits that make new thought processes possible.
 However, new research is showing that that how parents talk to their children may also aid in this perspective-taking ability.

-Learning Perspective Taking: Words Matter
+Perspective Taking: Words Matter

-A recent study published in the journal Child Development showed that children whose mothers described more about how other people might be feeling or thinking had better perspective-taking skills than those whose mothers did not use this descriptive language.
+A recent study published in the journal Child Development showed that children whose parents described more about how other people might be feeling or thinking had better perspective-taking skills than those whose mothers did not use this descriptive language.

 In some respects, this study seems kind of obvious.
 You would expect that talking to a child about taking another person’s perspective would help them learn this ability.
 When you really consider this, though, it is pretty amazing.
 The cognitive skill it takes for a youngster to understand the perspective of another person is pretty complex and to think that just a parent talking to them about this influences how quickly they learn this skill.